sebradloff/movie-surfer/README.md

   3. Create both a `webpack.config.js` and a `webpack.prod.config.js`, for local and prod configurations respectively.
   4. Create a `.babelrc` file with the same config.
 Learn more about babel [here](https://babeljs.io/blog/2015/10/31/setting-up-babel-6)
   5. Comments in each of the webpack file should help explain the configuration.

+### server.js
+  1. Create a `server.js` file at the root of your project.
+  2. You are serving the `index.html` file on each route, because it will hold the entry point of you application.
+It contains a basic HTML markup along with a div with the id *App*, and a script tag for your `bundle.js` file.
+  3. Given you have webpack bundling all your sources into a dist folder, you should statically serve that folder.
+  4. I highly recommend the [Code School course](http://campus.codeschool.com/courses/building-blocks-of-express-js/contents) if you've never used Express before.

 ## JavaScript, ES6 and JSX Linting
 Using Airbnb lint configuration follow the instructions [here](https://www.npmjs.com/package/eslint-config-airbnb) to download the correct packages.